 By embracing unique applications and challenges that other shock manufacturers wouldn't consider, Radflo's reputation for versatility and effectiveness quickly transcended the motorsport industry.
 In 1994, the South African Defense Force turned to Radflo when it needed a dependable steering damper for its infamous Ratel, a ferocious 19-ton infantry fighting vehicle.
 This led to other industrial projects, including specialized damping units for the mining industry.

 Meanwhile, Glenn and Warren's passion for professional motorsports remained paramount.
 By focusing their knowledge and experience on custom valving solutions, the brothers quickly established Radflo shock absorbers as the performance benchmark for all forms of competition.
 Off-road trucks, buggies, production cars, open wheel Formula Vee racers, and even motorcycles were winning races with Radflo shocks.
 The world's leading vehicle manufactures were also paying attention, as Nissan chose to equip their support vehicles with Radflo shocks for the trans-Africa Dakar Rally in 2003 and 2004.

-To better serve the company's expanding international customer base, Radflo Suspension Technology relocated its operations to the USA in 2005.
-During the same year, a Nissan Super Production truck driven by Hannes Grobler won the South African Off Road Championship on Radflo shock absorbers.
+2005 was a watershed year for Radflo Suspension Technology.
+Guy Ainsley joined the board of directors as financial director and Radflo Suspension Technology relocated its operations to the USA.
+During this same year, a Nissan Super Production truck driven by Hannes Grobler won the South African Off Road Championship on Radflo shock absorbers.
 Proving that the accomplishment was by no means an accident, Grobler repeated this incredible feat in 2006 to become one of very few drivers to earn back-to-back SAORC victories.